 Let’s talk about Matcha.

-I love my Matcha dissolved in Soy milk sweetened with a little honey.
+I love Matcha dissolved in almond milk sweetened with a little honey.
 Known as the “Matcha Latte”.
 And the calm energy part is the perfect description of the energy you feel after a cup of Matcha, it’s not like when you drink too much coffee, where you might feel uncomfortable with a raced feeling.
 Matcha just gives you tons of energy due to the high levels of Theanine.
 Theanine makes the brain produce alpha waves, which induce a state of relaxation and focused attention, similar to meditation.
 Matcha has a high amount of EGCG, a plant chemical that stimulates cell suicide in unhealthy cells, and stimulates metabolism as well.
-So basically. it fights cancer and you burn more fat.

 It also has one of the highest ORAC values and is therefore a potent antioxidant.
 The ORAC value for Matcha is 1348 units per gram, compared to 24 units for blueberries.

-The ORAC (Oxygen Radical Absorbance Capacity) unit, ORAC value, or “ORAC score” is a method of measuring the in vitro antioxidant capacity of different foods and supplements.
+The ORAC (Oxygen Radical Absorbance Capacity) unit, ORAC value, or “ORAC score” is a method of measuring (in vitrio) the antioxidant capacity of different foods and supplements.
 The higher the food on the ORAC scale the more effective it will be at neutralizing free radicals.
-This may slow the oxidative processes and free radical damage that can contribute to age-related degeneration and disease.

 Makes: 12 Cupcakes